Discover Kwaay Paay Peak: A Scenic Summit Within Mission Trails Regional Park in San Diego, California

 Kwaay Paay Peak offers an invigorating hiking experience within San Diego’s Mission Trails Regional Park, providing adventurers a moderately challenging trail of approximately 2.5 miles round-trip.
 Known for its steep ascent, especially in the final stretches, the trail climbs about 865 vertical feet over 1.1 miles, rewarding hikers with spectacular panoramic views of the San Diego River Valley, downtown San Diego, and the surrounding hills.
 The peak’s name, meaning 'chief' in the Kumeyaay language, reflects the area's indigenous heritage and adds cultural significance to the hike.
 Along the way, hikers can observe remnants of historic late 19th-century granite quarries, adding an element of historical interest.
 The trailhead is accessible via CA-52 East, with parking available either at a dedicated lot near the trailhead or along Father Junipero Serra Road, making it relatively convenient for visitors.
 Beyond the climb, the nearby Kumeyaay Lake loop provides a gentle 0.5-mile flat trail through local riparian environments, complete with a 46-site campground — perfect for a cool-down walk or an extended outing.
 The park is dog-friendly (leashes required), and restrooms and water facilities are available, enhancing the experience.
 For visitors looking to celebrate their ascent, local favorites such as Mary’s Donuts offer a delightful treat nearby, adding community flavor to the outdoor adventure.
 Overall, Kwaay Paay Peak blends physical challenge, natural beauty, cultural history, and community charm, making it an excellent destination to meet up with friends and enjoy a rewarding outdoor experience.

-Here's what people think of Kwaay Paay Peak
+What people think of Kwaay Paay Peak, based on reviews

 As of recent, Kwaay Paay Peak holds a 4.8-star rating based on 194 reviews.